 A wide variety of additional String methods are available with the String class.
 The methods toUpperCase() and toLowerCase() convert any String to its uppercase or lowercase equivalent.
 For example, if you declare a String as String aWord = "something";, then aWord = aWord.toUpperCase assigns "SOMETHING" to aWord.
 Because aWord now is assigned "SOMETHING," aWord = aWord.toLowerCase() assigns "something" to aWord.
 The indexOf() method determines whether a specific character occurs within a String.
 If it does, the method returns the position of the character.
 The first position of a String begins with zero rather than 1.
 The return value is -1 if the character does not exist in the String.
-For example, in String myName = "Stacy";, the value of myName.indexOf('a') is 2, and the value of myName.indexOf('q') is -1.
+For example, in String myName = "Stacy";, the value of myName.indexOf('q') is -1.